What is Facial Fat Grafting or Autologous Fat Transfer?

 - Repeated procedures are often required but it depends on what you are wanting to add volume to (or fill) and how your face responds to the injections

-- It is best performed by a highly skilled Facial Specialist and may get best results when procedures are combined
+- It is best performed by a highly skilled Facial Surgeon and may get best results when procedures are combined

 - Some patients find it far more practical to use traditional volumisers (such as our high quality, a temporary-filler-solution based injectable products) for more predictable results and fewer treatment sessions (traditional injectables do not rely on a donor site for ‘harvesting’ fat to inject into the face and are thereby somewhat more straightforward as a procedure).